 VentureWell programs like Pathways in Innovation is designed to support change by convening stakeholder teams in highly engaging, interactive formats, extracting and spreading useful practices, and providing hands-on support to help geographically distributed teams achieve institutional transformation.
 At our annual OPEN conference, we empower innovators to connect with their peers, share and validate their ideas, communicate emerging best practices with the wider innovation and entrepreneurship community, and begin new collaborations with partners.

 We are excited by the opportunity to continue learning, to deepen our understanding of the conditions that lead to transformation and effective scaling, and to build on the work we’ve done.

-The latest round of VentureWell Faculty Grants provides up to $30k to help create new or transform existing sustainable design courses and programs on campus.
-Application deadline is May 23, 2018.
+VentureWell Faculty Grants provide up to $30k to help create new or transform existing courses and programs on campus.
 Learn more and apply here.

 Since 1996, Phil has been the chief executive of VentureWell.
 From the beginning, Phil’s focus for VentureWell has been to help bring socially beneficial applications of STEM inventions to market.
 He’s accomplished this goal by designing and overseeing programs that encourage curricular innovation and student venture creation, provide resources for faculty and student entrepreneurs, and develop community through conferences and workshops for faculty and students.